 Ants have an annoying tendency to be almost everywhere.
 They creep through windows, crawl out of cracks, and stride around as if they own the place!

-Getting rid of these ants does become a problem when our home is graced every now and then by a different breed of bugs with a taste for sugar.
+Getting rid of these ants might not have been much a problem if your home hadn’t been graced now and then by a different breed with a taste for sugar.

 How Does Ants Infestation Occur